Palm Beach Opera Benenson Young Artist and Bailey Apprentice Artist Auditions

 - Gain mainstage experience in supporting and comprimario roles

-- Cover appropriate leading roles in mainstage productions, and perform these roles in an abridged family performance
+- Cover appropriate leading roles in mainstage productions

-- Perform leading roles with orchestra in a fully-staged Young Artist production
+- Perform leading roles in a Resident Artist production

 Each Apprentice Artist will: